 Dr Tim Mackrill (Founder)

 Becky is a nature conservationist whose strengths lie in community engagement.
-Becky has spent the last 10 years working on projects which inspire and empower others to make positive change for wildlife in the UK and has worked with thousands of people from a variety of backgrounds and organisations along the way.
+She has spent the last 10 years working on projects which inspire and empower others to make positive change for wildlife in the UK and has worked with thousands of people from a variety of backgrounds and organisations along the way.
+Becky lends her expertise to help us build our community of conservation leaders and to help develop and deliver our training programmes.
 At such a crucial time for nature conservation, Becky believes that it is the way we engage others that is key to changing attitudes towards protecting wildlife and wild places around the world.
 Whether you’re part of the grass roots movement or involved in top-down decision making you can influence others, but you need to be equipped with the right skills to be successful.
 Future nature conservationists face huge challenges, and Becky is passionate about ensuring they have the broad range of skills they need to tackle them.

 Junkung Jadama (Gambia Coordinator)

 Dr Will Norton is an Associate Professor in the Department of Neuroscience, Psychology and Behaviour at the University of Leicester.
 Research in Will’s laboratory focuses on genes, neural circuits and human diseases that are connected to aggression using zebrafish as a model organism.
 A second aim of his research is to study the neurodevelopmental function of genes which are linked to Attention Deficit/Hyperactivity Disorder (ADHD) in human patients.